Control pests without pesticides!

 Have you found drops of honeydew on your car after you've parked it under a tree?
 Or have you found more than broccoli when you're cutting up a freshly-picked head from your garden?
 You're probably dealing with aphids, a common insect in yards and gardens.
-Don't reach for an insecticide, though; there are straightforward ways of dealing with these small creatures without having to use pesticides.

 BOX ELDERBUGS (factsheet)